 Analyze This: Not all races saw equal improvements in this air pollutant

 On average, people in the United States were breathing lower levels of a common air pollutant in 2010 than 10 years earlier.
-That's the conclusion of a new study finds.
+That's the conclusion of a new study.
 It compared how pollution levels and the racial makeup of residents varied by neighborhood.
 And it did that for every neighborhood in the continental United States.
 To do this, scientists used data from the U.S. Census, from satellites and from air-quality stations.

 The pollutant, nitrogen dioxide (NO2), can cause breathing problems.
 So a decrease is good news.
 However, the study also found that people of color tended to be exposed to more of this pollutant than were whites at both time periods.